Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Introduction

-The main contribution of this study is to show that, by replacing \eqref{eq:R} with the so-called \textit{use-and-then-forget} (UatF) bound on the achievable uplink ergodic rates \cite{marzetta2016fundamentals,massivemimobook}, we are able to formulate tractable variants of \eqref{eq:QoS_det} and \eqref{eq:maxmin_det} to consider, for the first time, long-term power control and (potentially distributed) beamforming design.
+Building on the related literature on long-term power control in (cell-free) massive MIMO systems \cite{marzetta2016fundamentals,massivemimobook,ngo2017cell,nayebi2017precoding,bashar2019maxmin,bjornson2019making,du2021cellfree,demir2021,interdonato2021enhanced}, the main contribution of this study is to show that, by replacing \eqref{eq:R} with the so-called \textit{use-and-then-forget} (UatF) bound on the achievable uplink ergodic rates \cite{marzetta2016fundamentals,massivemimobook}, we are able to formulate tractable two-timescale variants of \eqref{eq:QoS_det} and \eqref{eq:maxmin_det} to consider, for the first time, long-term power control and (possibly distributed) beamforming design.
 Specifically, we show that the proposed problem formulations enable us to derive globally optimal fixed-point methods based on the same axiomatic power control framework in \cite{yates95,nuzman07} used for solving \eqref{eq:QoS_det} and \eqref{eq:maxmin_det}.
 The key step of our derivation relies on a previously unexplored relation between the maximization of the UatF bound and a minimum mean-square error (MMSE) problem under arbitrary information constraints \cite{miretti2021team}.
-We remark that a similar relation is well-known for ergodic rate expressions of the type in \eqref{eq:R} \cite{massivemimobook}, but it it does not lead to tractable joint long-term power control and beamforming design problems, and it is only valid for centralized beamforming \cite{demir2021}.
+We remark that a similar relation is well-known for ergodic rate expressions of the type in \eqref{eq:R} \cite{massivemimobook}, but it does not lead to tractable joint long-term power control and beamforming design problems, and it is only valid for centralized beamforming \cite{demir2021}.